rticommunity/rticonnextdds-wirechart/README.md

 --output            /path/to/output_dir         Optional argument to specify an output path for statistics and logs.
 Default is 'output'.
 --no-gui                                        Optional argument to limit output to only the console.
 --frame-range       FIRST_FRAME:LAST_FRAME      Optional argument to specify the range of frames (inclusive) to analyze.
---plot-discovery                                Optional argument to include discovery statistics in data plots.
 </pre>